power-d6/specification/docs/decisions/0003-create-modules-from-directories.md

-# 3. create modules from directories
+# 3. Create modules from directories

 Date: 2023-02-25